 Physicians are enamored of blood tests, as are patients.
 They seem so clear and unequivocal.
 But any good doctor knows that blood results do not a diagnosis make.
 Diagnosis is a complex, multivariate consideration.
-In the case of infection, serologyi can contribute significantly to making a diagnosis, but many factors go into whether serologyi is accurate or not.
+In the case of infection, serology can contribute significantly to making a diagnosis, but many factors go into whether serology is accurate or not.

 - If the infection is predominantly in cryptic phase, there is no serology evident.

-- If the patient's immunei system is significantly depleted, they will not show positive antigens for the organism infecting them (they are immuno-incompetant).
+- If the patient's immune system is significantly depleted, they will not show positive antigens for the organism infecting them (they are immuno-incompetant).